sedol1339/files/abstracts.md

     - We applt techniques like transfer learning, back translation and focal loss, and verify their effect

 Isomura, T., Kotani, K., Jimbo, Y., & Friston, K. J. (2023).
 Experimental validation of the free-energy principle with in vitro neural networks.
 Nat.
 Commun., 14(4547), 1–15.
 Retrieved from https://www.nature.com/articles/s41467-023-40141-z

+Jacobs, B., & Stein, D. (2023).
+Pearl's and Jeffrey's Update as Modes of Learning in Probabilistic Programming. arXiv, 2309.07053.
+Retrieved from https://arxiv.org/abs/2309.07053v2

 Jordan, K. (2023).
 Calibrated Chaos: Variance Between Runs of Neural Network Training is Harmless and Inevitable. arXiv, 2304.01910.
 Retrieved from https://arxiv.org/abs/2304.01910v1